WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Ismael-KherroubiGarcia/Weekly-Meetings.md

 #### Any other topics

 * I don't think so!
+I need to clarify on the ethics form what NHS and Ministry-of-Defence ethics reviews in-lieu-of-ours means

 ---